raspacee/gen-express/README.md

 # create-express-app

-A simple ExpressJS skeleton generator with one dependency
+A simple ExpressJS skeleton generator with zero dependency

 ## How to use